Craig W. Duehring: Biography

 He returned to West Germany in 1986, and was stationed at Nörvenich Air Base as American Community Commander and Commander of the 7502nd Munitions Support Squadron.
-In 1987, he received the Lance P. Sijan USAF Leadership Award.
+In 1987, he received the Lance P. Sijan Leadership Award as the top leader in the USAF in the Senior Officer category.
 He was then Assistant Deputy Commander of Operations of the 406th Tactical Fighter Training Wing at Zaragoza Air Base from 1989–90, and Deputy Commander of Operations from 1990–91.
 He then spent 1992-93 studying at the Foreign Service Institute in Washington, D.C.
 From 1993 to 1995, he was United States Air Attaché to Indonesia.
 Duehring retired from the Air Force in 1996, having attained the rank of colonel.

 In 1998 he was the unsuccessful Republican nominee for the United States House of Representatives for Minnesota's 2nd congressional district.
 In 1999, Duehring served as Executive Director of the Patrick Henry Center for Individual Liberty (founded by Gary Aldrich).
 During the 2000 U.S. presidential election campaign, he campaigned for George W. Bush, and was later a part of Bush's presidential transition team.

 Duehring joined the United States Department of Defense, becoming Principal Deputy Assistant Secretary of Defense for Reserve Affairs.
 As there was no Assistant Secretary of Defense for Reserve Affairs from May 31, 2001 to October 9, 2002, Duehring was performing the duties of the assistant secretary in the period immediately following the September 11 attacks.

 Following the resignation of Michael L. Dominguez as Assistant Secretary of the Air Force (Manpower & Reserve Affairs) in July 2006, Duehring became Acting Assistant Secretary of the Air Force (Manpower & Reserve Affairs) at that time.
 In November 2007, President of the United States George W. Bush nominated Duehring to be Assistant Secretary of the Air Force (Manpower & Reserve Affairs), and Duehring subsequently held this office until retiring from public service on April 30, 2009.